shehza-d/terminal-commands/README.md

-# terminal-commands
+# Terminal-Commands
-## All terminal commands in one place
+## All basic terminal commands in one place

 You can contribute by making a readme with commands from .js file If you to contribute with a loooot of commands make a new .txt file